yousufCse/lld_flutter/notes/OOAD_README.md

 A good use case clearly and accurately explains what a system does, in language that's easily understood.

 With a good use case complete, textual analysis is a quick and easy way to figure out the classess in your system.

+## Chapter 5 (part 1):
+**good desing = flexible software**

+***Change is inevitable***

+* Abstract classes are placeholders for actual implementation classess.

+* The abstract class defined behavior, and the subclasses implement that behavior.

+* Whenever you find common behaviour in two or more places, look to abstract that behaviour into a class, and then reuse that behaviour in the common classes.

+* Coading to an interface, rather than to an implementation, makes your software easier to extends.

+* By coading to an interface, your code will word with all of ther interface's subclasses - even ones that haven't been created yet.

+* Inherit common behavior.

+* We used encapsulation to prevent duplicate code.
+But encapsulation also helps you protect your classes form unnecessary changes.
+    - Encapsulate what varies

+* Change: Make sure each class has only one reason to change.